|

 We must remember that the Millennium represents Heaven

-only typically, and even though their
+only typically, and even though their descriptive terms

-descriptive terms seem to harmonize here, we are not to
+seem to harmonize here, we are not to

 confuse the two.
-The healing of the nations

-here spoken of does not necessarily involve a return to
+The healing of the nations here spoken of does not necessarily

-existence at the close of the thousand years of
+The nations that are in existence at the close of the thousand

 Christ's reign need healing for the full and final blessing